 For example, let’s say you don’t use proper on the squat, and you don’t squat to parallel.
 Doing it this way means you don’t the benefits and the muscle fibre contractions you get from a full squat.

 In short, you’re leaving money on the table.

 #8 You cannot afford to skip workouts

-You can get away with it in your 20s and 30s, but this stuff really starts to compound as you get older.
+You can get away with it in your 20s and 30s, but this stuff starts to compound as you age.

 The work you put in now will directly affect your quality of life in your later years.
 That means remaining disease-free and ultimately staying out of a care home.

 I’m sure you never dreamt about being in a vegetative state or forgetting your own name in the latter half of your life.
 But that’s exactly what will happen unless you put in the work now.

 You must see your workouts as non-negotiable – as if your life depended on it.
 Because actually, it does.

 Because you’re using less weight and overall volume, you should increase your time under tension.
 This means slowing down your reps and focusing on quality muscle contractions.

 This is especially important as you’ll be user higher rep ranges.